Nekooeimehr/Customer-Classification-Matlab/README.md

-# MATLAB-Data-Analysis-Sample-Project
+# Maximizing Profit through Customer Classification in MATLAB
 I did this project in MATLAB for a business analytics company as work sample.
 The dataset contains over 8000 samples and 22 features.
-Your objective of this project was to determine which set of customers the marketing firm should contact to maximize profit.
+The objective of this project was to determine which set of customers the marketing firm should contact to maximize profit.

 Here is a summaty of the steps that were taken to analyze the data: